Plan Food

 Skip the form when the party shape is already obvious

 Use these quick starts when you already know roughly what kind of party food setup you need.
+These are shortcuts for people who already know the direction and just want to start faster.

 Before You Lock The Menu, Answer These 3 Questions